vydhal/smartvcard/README.md

 <!-- <img src="assets/images/GitHub.png" width="100%"></a> -->
 </p>

-<h1 align="center">Smart vCARD</h1>
+<h1 align="center">Simplisoft</h1>
 <!-- <h3 align="center">Your Website Can Host Your Digital Business Cards for FREE!</h3> -->
-<p align="center">SMART vCARD helps you create interactive and responsive HTML-based digital business cards that can be hosted with your website.</p>
+<p align="center">Simplisoft helps you create interactive and responsive HTML-based digital business cards that can be hosted with your website.</p>
 <h3 align="center"><a href="https://www.smartvcard.com">Open App</a> | <a href="https://www.smartvcard.com">View demo</a></h3>

 ## Goals